 All rotations offer medical students a challenging experience in various aspects of emergency medicine.
 Rotations may be 2 or 4 weeks long and are offered throughout the academic year.

 PREREQUISITES: Medical students only; must have successfully passed the USMLE Step 1 exam.

 Description: This rotation offers medical students a challenging clinical experience in emergency medicine with a broad range of clinical pathology, in a closely supervised environment.
-The student will work ten 8-12 hour shifts when rotating for four weeks and five 8-12 hours shifts when rotating for two weeks, some of which must be at night.
+The student will work twelve 8-12 hour shifts when rotating for four weeks and five 8-12 hours shifts when rotating.
 Students attend a five-hour didactic conference each week at Bethesda Hospital East.

 Objectives: Students will learn the basics of emergency medicine with one-on-one instruction from board certified attending physicians.
 Students will be exposed to history taking and physical exams.
 They will determine a diagnosis and plan of treatment for each patient.
 The importance of work ethic and interpersonal skills will be emphasized.

 The goal of the Emergency Medicine Interest Group (EMIG) is to provide all CESCOM students with information about the specialty of emergency medicine through informative presentations, immersive experiences, and relationship building with leaders in the field.
 This organization will work to expose both open-minded and emergency medicine-oriented students to the scope of EM and operate as part of a larger state-wide and nation-wide emergency medicine community.
 If you have any questions, feel free to contact Sohini Lahiri at firstname.lastname@example.org.